The Shocking Truth About Passive Income No One Tells You

 Default Risk: The Elephant in the Room

 The risk that a borrower fails to repay their loan.
-Every platform has a historical default rate.
-Your net return is your gross return minus fees and minus losses from defaults.
+Your net return is gross return minus fees and losses from defaults.

 Liquidity Risk: Your Money is Locked In

-While you receive monthly payments, your initial capital is typically tied up until the loan matures.
-Secondary markets exist but selling a loan may require accepting a discount.
+Your initial capital is typically tied up until the loan matures.

 Platform Risk: When the Facilitator Fails

-Mitigation: This is paramount.
-Diversify across multiple top-tier, well-regulated platforms.
+• Mitigation: Diversify across multiple top-tier, well-regulated platforms.
 Never keep all your eggs in one basket.

 Regulatory Risk